RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/operations-track/10-setup-jenkins-pipelines.md

-# Setup a Jenkins Pipeline for Integration flow deployment on Openshift
+# Setup a Jenkins Pipeline for Integration flow deployment on OpenShift

 Blah